crownstone/bluenet/docs/TRACKABLE_PARSER.md

 ### Remove filter

-Deallocates the given filter and starts progress.
+Removes the filter with given filter ID, and starts progress.

 #### Remove filter packet